 There were a few tricks I’ve learned to ensure a marvelous result.
 First of all, preheat your cast iron skillet while you heat up your oven.
 This will help the pancake inflate even more as the batter hits the hot pan.
 Once your batter is mixed, pop it in the refrigerator for an hour or so to let the gluten rest, so that your finished product is nice and tender.

-From what I recall, the hubby wasn’t a huge Dutch baby fan the last time I made them.
+From what I recall, the hubby wasn’t a huge puffed pancake fan the last time I made them.
 Maybe it was the whipped cream and berries this time or maybe it was my tweaked recipe.
 No matter, I’m thrilled he is a convert.
 Now I can serve this wonderful Dutch Baby Pancake the next time we have overnight company!

 Check Out a Few Other Fabulous Brunch Recipes!